FlushedRay/rotmgchatbots/README.md

 4. Go into the instance of ROTMG that you plan on chatting from.
 Go to Settings>Controls>Social and bind Activate Chat to \ (backslash, |)
 *if you want to paste into guild chat, bind "Begin Guild Chat" to \ instead*

 5. On the small floating menu, press the blue play button.
-(Shown Below)
+(Shown Below) **Immediately click on the ROTMG window.
+Paste will begin in 5 seconds.**
 ![image](https://github.com/user-attachments/assets/7e015401-efaf-4861-867a-1402444aeeed)

 **This CANNOT BE STOPPED UNTIL IT IS COMPLETED without going into task manager, which is pretty difficult while it's spamming inputs.**